-I dreamed of visiting Yosemite National Park for as long as I can remember.
+I dreamed of Hiking and Cycling in Yosemite National Park for as long as I can remember.
 There was a period in my younger years when I spent time rock climbing and Yosemite was the premier Big Wall climbing area in the world.

 I really wanted to do the hike to the top of Half Dome.
 The dominant 2693m granite rock that oversees the valley.
 I was somewhat disappointed to learn that only a couple of weeks earlier the cables to the top were taken down for the season.
 As a result I had plan B, a somewhat long day hike that would take in the best of the area and a bike ride round the many bike trails in the park.